ilmente/vue-class/docs/02-vue-presentation-layer-part-2.md

 ---

-# Inheritance and composition
+# Inheritance
-*Family and friends*

-- extend 🤨
+- extend 😕
     - affect behaviour and might lead to chain of refactory
+    - not really fully implemented in vue (`super` is missing)
 - mixins 🤔
     - if abused, might hide the behaviour details and expose to side effects

+#
+⚠️ In both approaches, lifecycle hook methods are executed  on parent **and** children.
+No way to extend/overwrite them. *Be aware and use with caution*.

+---

+# Composition

-- high order components 😑
+- high order components 🙂
+    - a good way to manipulate `props`, `attrs`, etc.
-    - vue makes their implementation harder and not as flexible as in react
+    - vue makes their implementation a bit harder compared to react
 - composition 😎
     - does not solve all the problems, but enforces atomocity
     - api? [[docs]](https://v3.vuejs.org/guide/composition-api-introduction.html) + [[vue3 implementation]](https://v3.vuejs.org/api/composition-api.html)

+---

+# Any other way to reuse code?

+- `import` helpers functions (logic encapsulation) 😉
+    - use them directly in the components
+    - expose them as methods
+- use `@Provide` and `@Inject` to *explicitly* provide/access functionalities 🤓

 ---